 Americans United for Separation of Church and State sent out a survey as part of its bid to gain new membership; it portrayed those who support religious liberty as proponents of discrimination.
+According to these militant secularists, anyone who accepts the biblical teachings on marriage and the family is a bigot out to sunder the rights of homosexuals.

 Freedom From Religion Foundation ran a full-page ad in the New York Times that demonized Christians for exercising their First Amendment right to religious liberty.
 They accused them of trying to impose a "theocracy" on the nation.
+This was pure demagoguery pushed by atheist extremists.
 In both instances, these religion-hating organizations-they hate Christians the most, holding a special place for Catholics-used Christmas to raise money while bashing us.
 It was a new low.
+If white racists used Black History month to make money while bashing blacks everyone would brand them as opportunists as well as racists.
+This is what the religion haters did in 2019 to Christians.